Privacy

 • Your IP address (the unique Internet network address of your machine);

-• Your geographic location;
+• Our geographic location;

 • Access times (the time spent on the GBNI website);